-We know that the Xbox Series X design is a blockier style than we've seen in previous Xbox consoles, making it look similar to a small gaming PC.
-But, more importantly, we know what's inside the console, thanks to Microsoft giving us the Xbox Series X's full specs - and we can say for sure that the new Xbox is going to be an absolute powerhouse.
+In terms of its design, the Xbox Series X is a big departure from previous Xbox consoles, making it look more like a small gaming PC - which is fitting considering it's on par with one.
+Thanks to Microsoft giving us the Xbox Series X's full specs, we can say for sure that the new Xbox is an absolute powerhouse.
 While we cover these in more detail down below, the short of it is that the new Xbox is rocking an eight-core AMD Zen 2 processor running at 3.8GHz and a custom RDNA 2 AMD GPU that puts out 12 TFLOPs of processing power, as well as 16GB of GDDR6 memory.

 Xbox Series X: key facts

 - What is it?
 Xbox Series X will be the next-gen Xbox console.